9 Ways to Protect Your Home From Allergens

 How often your pet sheds, the length of their fur, and how badly you react to them will determine how often your pet should be groomed by professionals.

-- keep them off the furniture as much as possible
+- Keep them off the furniture as much as possible.

-- keep them off your pillows
+- Keep them off your pillows.

-- sweep and vacuum
+- Sweep and vacuum.

 If you are really suffering, talk to your doctor about medicines that can help.

-Grooming your pets is not only good for your allergies, it’s good for your pet!
+Grooming your pets is not only good for your allergies, but it’s also good for your pet!
 Avoid hairballs, matted fur, and itchy skin, and your pet will love you and shower you with extra kisses and cuddles.

 Unless your pet is a cat.

 Summer is a great time of year to relax and spend time around your home.
 Don’t let these home allergens ruin your summer!
-With these simple solutions, tips and tricks to help with your allergies, you’ll be able to enjoy the fun and the sun, and come home to an allergy-free sanctuary!
+With these simple solutions, tips, and tricks to help with your allergies, you’ll be able to enjoy the fun and the sun, and come home to an allergy-free sanctuary!